Ensure your online account is up to date in case of postal disruption. Update your account here.

 Eligible Personal Use Vehicles

-CAA roadside assistance benefit covers 4-wheel motor driven passenger, pleasure, or recreation type vehicles.
+CAA roadside assistance benefit covers motor driven passenger, pleasure, or recreation type vehicles.
 Coverage does not extend to vehicles purpose built for uses other than passenger, pleasure, or recreation or to vehicles for hire.
 Vehicles must be carrying a valid license plate, registration and insurance.

 Dual-Wheeled Vehicles: Unloaded pickup trucks (all services except tire service), passenger or camper vans (all services except tire, towing, and winching).
 All services are available to RV members.